 How to Help

-They have the same last name, but aren’t related.
-Frank Wang (STS 1982) and William Wang (STS 2019) have been mistaken to be father and son.
-Their connection, however, isn’t familial.
-It’s actually their shared passion for science research that links them.
+Frank Wang (STS 1982) and William Wang (STS 2019) have a shared passion for science.
+Though they are generations apart, the two were both finalists of the Science Talent Search and are both at the same school!
 Frank Wang was a Science Talent Search finalist in 1982.
 Thirty-seven years later, his student, William, a senior at the Oklahoma School of Science and Mathematics, where Frank presides as President, was named a 2019 Regeneron Science Talent Search (STS) finalist as well.

 When William was applying, he did not know Frank was a finalist many years before him; only that he had been a top 300 scholar.
 William’s brother, George Wang, who was a 2018 STS scholar, shared the fun fact.
 For Frank, hearing news about William being named a finalist brings back fond memories of his experience three decades ago.